deshk04/sid/README.md

 * new job which will utilise the above connectors
 * schedule (optional) if you are going to run regular jobs

-If your Salesforce Org has large lookup dataset then either you should have more memory allocated to docker or use the code from redis branch
+If your Salesforce Org has is small then you can disable redis code by setting redis flag as False in mapper
 ### To Do List
 * use [Singer Protocol](https://www.singer.io/)
 * support postgres and odbc databases